stcoats/phonetics_pipeline/README.md

 The aligned excerpts can then be analyzed and visualized in terms of their acoustic and prosodic properties, for example vowel formant frequencies.

+The notebook can be run in the linked Colab environment or on a local machine.

 For more information, see Coats (in review).